Gardens by the Bay

 What you’ll see

 The three main areas to tick off on a visit to the Gardens by the Bay is Bay South and Bay East.
+Hop off our Singapore bus tour to take in these top sights.

 Bay South Garden, the largest of them all, is home to the impressive, iconic Supertrees.
 These sky-high vertical gardens comfortably put Singapore on the map for invention and innovation.
 Your next insta-worthy stop is the Flower Dome, the largest greenhouse in the world.
 Replicating the Mediterranean climate, displaying plants from five continent, the plant kingdom is truly brought to life.
 Visitor favourites include Tulipmania, Orchid Extravaganza and Blossom Beats.